 They also have a part to play in unison with the schools to avoid providing leaded water to the children in schools and instead strategize on a better alternative of clean and treated water.

 Woodwork industries should avoid the use of CCA and ACZA additives.
 These chemicals have arsenic which is highly poisonous.
-In homes built with such treated woods, it is impossible to remove the arsenic from the wood, however, a better solution would be to paint them with unleaded paints that are environmentally friendly.
+In homes built with such treated wood, it is impossible to remove the arsenic from the wood, however, a better solution would be to paint them with unleaded paints that are environmentally friendly.
 The paint minimizes filtering and contact.
 It is important to repaint if the wood paint deteriorates.

-5. Watch out for the lead paints
+5. Watch out For the Lead Paints

-Homes that were built before the 1980s are most probably painted with the toxic lead paints.
-In case the paints are peeling off a decrease labourer can be contracted to either redesign, repaint or remove the aged paint from the walls.
+Homes that were built before the 1980s are most probably painted with toxic lead paint.
+In case the paint is peeling off a degrease laborer can be contracted to either redesign, repaint, or remove the aged paint from the walls.

-6. Avoid usage of the PVC
+6. Avoid Usage of The PVC

-When buying plumbing materials it is important to avoid the PVC.
-It contains lead that may contaminate the drinking water and the environment.
-If they are already installed an alternative would be to avoid drinking or using the hot water that rushes out of the tap after initially opening it because it contains lead traces.
+However, if you already have this material as part of your plumbing system, avoid drinking or using the hot water that rushes out of the tap after initially opening it because it contains lead traces.
 The best water is the icy cold one that pours after several minutes.